NKhaniDev/Sudoku/README.md

 ### Color palette
-Color have use in this projectL
+Colors have been used in this projectL

 ![Wireframe](assets/readme-assets/Color-pallete.png)